 Another important problem to consider is that the two conditions may cause each other.
 Anxiety can lead to migraines which eventually lead to anxiety, thus leading to more migraines and so on.
 That's one of the main reasons that it's often best to treat them as separate conditions even though they may be related.
 You'll need to break the cycle if you want to make sure that both are cured, and that can be hard if you target just anxiety or just your migraines.

 How to Stop Anxiety Migraines

-Migraines, once triggered, can be difficult to stop, and many can last four hours or more.
-Over the counter pain relieving medications can still be a big help.
+Migraines, once triggered, can be difficult to stop, and may last for hours.
+Over the counter pain relieving medications can provide some relief.
 Even though they are likely caused by anxiety, migraines are still migraines and should respond to the same treatments you would give a migraine not caused by anxiety.

 That's one of the reasons that talking to your doctor is so important, as they may have their own advice or solution for your migraine.
 You'll also need to make sure that you do the following:

 - Sleep Sleep is clearly very important for controlling your anxiety and your migraines, so do your best to never avoid sleeping on purpose.
 If you struggle to sleep, try integrating exercise into your life.
-Exercise is an anxiety cure and tends to make it easier for your body to rest.
+Exercise can help to relieve anxiety and promotes deep sleep.